-Pythagorean Forest shows all learned classification tree models from Random Forest widget.
+Pythagorean Forest shows all learned decision tree models from Random Forest widget.
 It displays then as Pythagorean trees, each visualization pertaining to one randomly constructed tree.
 In the visualization, you can select a tree and display it in Pythagorean Tree wigdet.
 The best tree is the one with the shortest and most strongly colored branches.
 This means few attributes split the branches well.

 Widget displays both classification and regression results.
-Classification requires discrete target variable in the data set and a Classification Tree widget on the input, while regression requires a continuous target variable with Regression Tree on the input.
+Classification requires discrete target variable in the data set, while regression requires a continuous target variable.
+Still, they both should be fed a Tree on the input.